An Operator Learning Framework for Spatiotemporal Super-resolution of Scientific Simulations: Preliminaries

 where $\text{Lip}_{\beta}$ denotes the $\beta$-H\"older continuity constant, and $\mathcal{E}_{\#} \mu$, $\mathcal{G}_{\#} \mu$ denote push-forwards of the measure $\mu$.
 Results about the generalization error of DeepONets are also derived in~\cite{Lanthaler2022}.

-Many modified and more sophisticated versions of DeepONet have been introduced to adapt to various scenarios~\cite{Lu2022} and have been used in numerous contexts~\citep{Leoni2023,Lu2022,Oommen2022,Lanthaler2022_2,Lin2023,Lu2023,Lin2021,Leoni2021,Goswami2022_2,Yin2021}.
+Many modified and more sophisticated versions of DeepONet have been introduced to adapt to various scenarios~\cite{Lu2022} and have been used in numerous contexts~\citep{Leoni2023,Lu2022,Oommen2022,Lanthaler2022_2,Lin2023,DeepONet,Lin2021,Leoni2021,Goswami2022_2,Yin2021}.
 DeepONets can easily be generalized to take multiple input functions in the branch network and output multiple functions.
 Feature expansions in the subnetworks can be used to encode additional prior knowledge about the solution operator.
 See~\cite{Leoni2023} for an example where a harmonic feature expansion is used on the prediction location $y$ in the trunk network to deal with the highly oscillating nature of the data.
 Instead of using a trunk network to learn a basis for the output function, this basis can also be specified or computed prior to learning.
 For instance, inspired by~\cite{Bhattacharya2020}, POD-DeepONet~\cite{Lu2022} uses a Proper Orthogonal Decomposition (POD) basis computed on the training data, and the trunk network and its outputs are replaced by the POD projection of the prediction location.
 DeepONet can also be trained in the latent space of an autoencoder~\cite{Oommen2022}. \\

-In our framework, we introduce a new modification to the DeepONet architecture, inspired by the BelNet architecture~\cite{BelNet}.
-We add a third subnetwork, the \textbf{Sensor Network}, which takes the sensor locations $\{ x_1, \ldots, x_s \}\subset D_u $ as input.
-This allows in particular to relax constraints on the sensor locations and thereby obtain an operator learning framework without constraints on the sensor locations: instead of having fixed sensor locations across the dataset, every data sample can have different sensor locations as long as the number $s$ of sensors remains the same.
+In our framework, we use a new modification to the DeepONet architecture, inspired by BelNet~\cite{BelNet}.
+We add a third subnetwork, the \textbf{Sensor Network}, which takes the sensor locations $\{ x_1, \ldots, x_s \}\subset D_u $ as input, to relax constraints on the sensor locations.
+Instead of requiring fixed sensor locations across the dataset, every data sample can have different sensor locations as long as the number $s$ of sensors remains the same.
 The resulting 3-Subnetwork architecture is depicted below: \\